Skip to Content

 Help!
 I painted latex over oil-based paint - how to fix this common painting mistake | Building Bluebird

 The unlucky readers who answered ‘yes’ know how painful this mistake is!
-After two years of painting our new home, the mudroom makeover is my first run-in with oil-based paint.
+Who knew there were so many different types of paint you could use in your home?!
+After two years of painting our new home, I had yet to run into issues with oil-based paint.
+Then came the mudroom makeover….

 Although our mudroom is one of the smaller rooms in the house, it has 8 (!!!) doors!